FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 connect to a remote server you have to use the following JDBC URL with new subprotocol:

-jdbc:firebirdsql:native:host\[/port\]:&lt;path to database&gt;
+    jdbc:firebirdsql:native:host[/port]:<path to database>

 When connecting to a local database server using the LOCAL driver, you should use following:

-jdbc:firebirdsql:local:&lt;absolute path to database&gt;
+    jdbc:firebirdsql:local:<absolute path to database>

 Additionally to the Firebird client library installation, driver requires a JNI proxy to be available to the JVM.
 The JNI proxy is a platform-dependent dynamically linked library that translates GDS calls into Firebird API calls.

-Windows
+#### Windows

-On Windows, the JNI proxy is represented by a dynamically linked library (DLL) *jaybird21.dll*.
-You have to make this library available through *PATH* environment variable.
-Alternatively you can specify the directory containing this DLL in *java.library.path* system property.
+On Windows, the JNI proxy is represented by a dynamically linked library (DLL) `jaybird21.dll`.
+You have to make this library available through `PATH` environment variable.
+Alternatively you can specify the directory containing this DLL in `java.library.path` system property.

 For example, if you put library in the current directory you have to use the following command to start Java:

     java -Djava.library.path=. com.mycompany.MyClass

-Linux
+#### Linux

-On Linux JNI proxy is represented by a shared library *libjaybird21.so*.
+On Linux JNI proxy is represented by a shared library `libjaybird21.so`*.
-It must be available through the *LD\_PATH* environment variable.
+It must be available through the `LD_PATH` environment variable.
-Usually shared libraries are stored in the */usr/lib/* directory;
+Usually shared libraries are stored in the `/usr/lib/` directory;
-however you will need root permissions to copy *libjaybird21.so* there.
+however you will need root permissions to copy `libjaybird21.so` there.
-Alternatively you can specify directory containing the proxy in *java.library.path* Java system property.
+Alternatively you can specify directory containing the proxy in `java.library.path` Java system property.
 See Windows example above for more details.

-Limitations
+#### Limitations

 Firebird client library is not thread-safe when connecting to a local database server using IPC.
 Jaybird provides the necessary